mattpt24/git-test/README.txt

-git checkout -b "branch-name"                - Creates new branch and automatically places you there git branch                                   - Displays all branches *green one is one you're on git branch -D "name of branch"               - Destroys branch (cant be on it when run)
+git checkout -b "branch-name"                - Creates new branch and automatically places you there git branch                                   - Displays all branches *green one is one you're on git branch -D "name of branch"               - Destroys branch (cant be on it when run) git stash                                    - Stash changes for later allows you to not have to commit

+If reverting back to old commit HEAD will detach (Meaning no longer on a branch and instead on a specific commit) TO FIX - Create a branch new branch and begin working from this new branch going forward.

 ***